 My creative process begins with researching keys words and reading about the subject matter.
 Then I sketch out ideas, scan them into my computer and experiment with colour, scale and repetition.
-I enjoy working in many mediums including wrapping paper, textiles and painting.
+I enjoy working in many mediums from wrapping paper, textiles to painting.

 Illustration, Graphic/Digital Art, Painting, Textile Art

 © 2019 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted